ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The time at which encapsulated request or response messages are sent can reveal information to a network observer.
-Though messages exchanged between the Oblivious Relay Resource and the Oblivious Gateway Resource might be sent in a single connection, traffic analysis could be used to match messages that are forwarded by the relay.
+Though messages exchanged between the oblivious relay resource and the Oblivious Gateway Resource might be sent in a single connection, traffic analysis could be used to match messages that are forwarded by the relay.